 With the natural disasters and misfortunes happening all year round, it’s almost inevitable not to get a calamity, house, or salary advance loan, especially if it’s to rebuild your home or as emergency money when the going gets tough.
-Apart from the common qualifications needed to apply for a loan–such as stable employment status and zero negative financial records–here is a list of other criterion that lenders use to validate the borrower’s background.
+Apart from the common qualifications needed to apply for a loan–such as stable employment status and zero negative financial records–here is a list of other criteria that lenders use to validate the borrower’s background.

 Capability to pay

 Checking the capacity of the loan applicant is the initial stage of most lenders’ background checking process.
 They evaluate whether the applicant can pay the amount based on his working status, education, skills, paying experience, and credit history.

 The more financially stable the borrower, the higher the chance of being approved.
 From here on, if the bank or lending firm noticed that the person doesn’t have the capacity to pay back, banks will automatically reject your request for a loan.